top of page

 (If you would like to include your fur babies here: consider if this would work well for your pet.)

-This photograph was taken by Karsten Reifer during a styled shooting we organized together.
-You'll find the entire list of vendors on my Instagram account.
+This photograph was taken by Karsten Reifer during a styled shoot we organized together.
+You'll find the entire list of vendors on my Instagram account; more pictures from this shoot here.

 bottom of page